 If you have ever fancied a go on a ride-on mower, this could be the job for you!
 All offers of help are warmly welcomed to help keep the churchyard tidy and well maintained and you don’t need to be Alan Tichmarsh to join in!

 Lay Pastoral Assistants

-LPAs lead some church services and visit people in their own homes, for example to bring communion to those who are unable to get to church.
+LPAs visit people in their own homes, for example to bring communion to those who are unable to get to church.
 This is a valuable part of our work to housebound people in the community to whom a personal visit can mean much.
 Please contact us if you would like to be part of this essential work.

 Even if you don’t have experience in an office, you are welcome to offer to come and help the team with the administrative work of the parish.
 There is always plenty to do, from copying and collating to answering the phone and taking messages.